Tea-n-Tech/professional-python/1-package-management/README.md

 ModuleNotFoundError: No module named 'rich'
 ```

-This is because the main python environment does not have rich installed.
+This is because your main python environment does not have rich installed.
 To fix this we need to run the python of the virtual environment
 which poetry created for us through: